USF-IMARS/python-tech-workgroup/agendas-and-planning/2022_spring.md

 ## 2022-0?-?? | Ben's extractR
 * TODO: bother @bbest

+## 2022-02-11 | python modules & directory structure
+Overview of L2 notebooks retooled to become a module.

 ## 2022-02-04 | GEE + Google Collab
 [Luis](https://github.com/luislizcano) will lead an overview of using google collab (a jupyterhub hosting alternative to mybinder.org) and how to use google earth engine within collab.
 * project updates